Nigel Farage hit by milkshake on European campaign trail

 Meanwhile, British prime minister Theresa May is set to begin discussions with senior ministers on her proposed new offer to MPs in a final attempt to get her Brexit deal through parliament.

-The weekly meeting of the cabinet on Tuesday is expected to sign off on a package of measures to be included in the forthcoming withdrawal agreement bill (WAB) aimed at winning cross-party support.
+The weekly meeting of the cabinet on Tuesday is expected to sign off on a package of measures to be included in the forthcoming withdrawal agreement Bill aimed at winning cross-party support.

-However there was widespread scepticism at Westminster that it will fare any better than her three previous failed attempts to get the Commons to pass the deal.
+However, there was widespread scepticism at Westminster that it will fare any better than her three previous failed attempts to get the House of Commons to pass the deal.

 Collapse

-It comes at the start of what looks likely to be another torrid week for the Prime Minister with the Conservatives braced for a hammering at the hands of Nigel Farage’s Brexit Party in the European elections on Thursday.
+It comes at the start of what looks likely to be another torrid week for the prime minister with the Conservatives braced for a hammering at the hands of the Brexit Party in the European elections on Thursday.

 One weekend poll put them in a humiliating fifth place behind the Greens, with the results likely to exacerbate frustration in the party at the failure to leave the EU in March as planned.